rockdisc/Book-of-Knowledge/Home.md

 > [!todo]  Today
 > - [ ] Clean my desk
-> - [ ] Use the Dragon's Dogma character creator to make the npcs for Ezra
 > - [ ] Make the perfect app
 > - [ ] Use Linux